Vasantha-idexcel/node_app/README.md

 Step 2 - Add .env file inside node_app folder.
 Or rename 'env.example' file to '.env'

+Step 3 - Make sure mongod server is running on Port - 27017

-Step 3 - Run the application with the command
+Step 4 - Run the application with the command

     npm start

 NODE APP

 This app contains 4 models - User, Borrower, Division and Collaterals.
 User model is for user sign up and authentication.
 Borrower, Division and Collateral models are linked with each other using mongoose - refs association.

+mongoose npm module is used to connect and interact with the mongodb database. bcryptjs npm module is used to hash the user's password. validator npm module is used to validate Mongoose models. jsonwebtoken, passport and passport-jwt are the npm modules used for user authentication. nodemailer npm module is used for sending user confirmation email.

 Api's Available: